ebolagranola/Twitch-Milker/README.md

 ## Description:

-Twitch Milker automatically clicks the Channel Points button when it pops up on screen.
-A short, random amount of time is waited before clicking the button to emulate human interaction.
-The amount of points obtained and other stats are logged to the console.
+Twitch Milker automatically clicks the Channel Points button when it appears on screen.
+"Human Mode" can be enabled in the extension menu to wait a short, random amount of time before clicking the button to emulate human interaction.
+The amount of points obtained for the current page load are updated in the extension menu.
+Points obtained and other stats are logged to the console.

 ## To install: